coffee to water ratio scale

 Known by several names, such as the SearchPean Tiny1, Miicoffee Nano Scale, and Flair Brew Scale, this versatile scale offers a lot of value for the money.

-The design is simple and sleek, reminiscent of the Acaia Lunar but without being a blatant knockoff.
+The design is simple and sleek, reminiscent of the Acaia Lunar, but it’s still unique.
 The button location is also more user-friendly than the Timemore Nano.
+The buttons are responsive, and the display is easy to read.

 The scale charges via USB-C and holds its battery life for a few weeks at least.
 It also features a toggle on/off switch, ensuring it’s ready to use when needed.

 While this scale is ideal for espresso, it does work for pour over, albeit with some limitations due to its small size.
+You won’t easily be able to view the display if you’re using a big carafe.

 However, the newest version (called the Tiny2s) features all-white digits, addressing this minor design issue.
+The Tiny 2s also has a slightly more sturdy rubber mat, but besides that, I don’t notice much of a difference between the Tiny1 and 2 in daily use.

 Overall, it’s an excellent option for budget espresso lovers looking for a compact, functional, and affordable scale.
-I like this scale and think we’ll see it pop up everywhere over the next couple of years, since it’s so handy and affordable.
+I like this scale and think we’ll see it pop up everywhere over the next couple of years since it’s so handy and affordable.

 Pros: